Drug and Alcohol Procedure

 • Without limitation, a situation described above resulting from physical or mental fatigue, drugs, alcohol, traumatic shock, or any other temporary condition that affects a person’s actions and/or behaviour.

-Kaimahi: any person employed, by Otago Polytechnic in any capacity.
+Kaimahi: any person employed, by Otago Polytechnic in any capacity, including contractors.

 Negative Result: Results from any alcohol and/or drug test which are below the thresholds and limits on the testing devices.

 • Non-negative (Unconfirmed Positive) Result: Results from any alcohol and/or drug test where the initial test results are above the thresholds and limits on the testing devices.
-The person must be removed from Safety Sensitive Activities until the person can provide a negative test result.
+The person must be removed from Safety Sensitive Activities until the person can provide a negative test result (refer to Appendix 1 Safety Sensitive Activities Checklist).

 Positive Result: A recorded second test above the threshold of the alcohol and/or drug test limits within this policy, therefore confirming that the person is impaired and is to be removed from Safety Sensitive Activities until the person can provide a negative test result.